Great Places to Stay

 The dining room is charming by the way, with fine art around the walls, soft lighting, and several tall windows overlooking the gardens.

 The portions are perfectly proportioned so that you don't feel stuffed after each course and we looked ahead to pudding.
 The Prune and Armangac Soufflé takes 20 minutes to prepare personally so that was ideal.
 My partner scoffed this in an instant when it arrived while I leisurely tasted my Lemon Tart with lime puree.
 A perfect end to the meal.
-The chef is Gary Goldie who is only in his late twenties, with a kitchen brigade of similarly youthful yet highly experienced sous chefs who together make a cracking team.
 Everything is homemade from the bread to the after dinner chocolates while herbs, fruit and vegetables are grown in the kitchen garden and seafood is caught locally.

 Back in the bar, a few guests who had not retired to bed or the snooker-room were making new friends over a nightcap, from the fifty single malts on offer.
 The chat was about the various fishing, walking or boating plans for the next morning.
 David Keith, the barman, happy to serve drinks to the wee sma' hours, is a keen fisherman himself.
 "I can teach you the basics in ten minutes" he suggests, " but another twenty years practice might be useful".